 module.exports = resolvers;

-As seen above, we now have resolvers for the three GraphQL requests available on our server.
-These resolvers fetch and update data using the database reference we created earlier by referencing it from the context
+You now have resolvers for the three GraphQL requests available on your server.
+These resolvers fetch and update data using the database reference created earlier by referencing it from the context

 object of the GraphQL server.